mamedev/discrete/README.md

 #### SPICE library

-You need to copy `nlspice.lib` to every KiCad project folder.
-This is a requirement imposed by KiCad. nlspice.lib contains SPICE models for the ANALOG_INPUT and TTL_INPUT devices.
+nlspice.lib contains SPICE models for the ANALOG_INPUT and TTL_INPUT devices.
 Schematics using these devices can be calculated using ngspice through the KiCad GUI.

+You need to copy `nlspice.lib` to the KiCad project folder if you want to use ngspice from within KiCad.
+This is a requirement imposed by KiCad.

 ### Status